Training Diffusion Policies via Prior-Mapping Co-Evolution: Generative Policy Details

-\textbf{Probability Path and Vector Field.} FM defines a probability path that interpolates between a base distribution (noise) and the data distribution.
-We use the \textbf{Conditional Flow Matching (CFM)} objective with an Optimal Transport path, defined as a linear interpolation between the latent noise $\varepsilon$ and the target action $a_1$:
+\textbf{Optimal Transport Path.} We employ the \textbf{Conditional Flow Matching (CFM)} objective with an Optimal Transport (OT) probability path.
+This path linearly interpolates between the source distribution (latent noise $\varepsilon$) and the target distribution (action $a_1$):